magikrun/magik/technical-spec.md

 ### 1.2 Design Principles

 1. **Statelessness**: Machineplane persists nothing; all state is derived from:
-   - **Runtime state**: Podman provides the source of truth for running workloads
+   - **Runtime state**: Container runtime provides the source of truth for running workloads
    - **Ephemeral tracking**: `tender_tracker` holds transient operation state (not persisted)
-   - **K8s API**: All responses are reconstructed from Podman pod labels
+   - **K8s API**: All responses are reconstructed from container runtime pod labels
 2. **Separation of Concerns**: Machine and workload identities are cryptographically disjoint
 3. **Consumer-Scoped Consistency**: Each workload manages its own consensus (Raft for stateful)
 4. **Ephemeral Scheduling**: Tender→Bid→Award protocol without global state